Second Opinions For Mesothelioma

 Mesothelioma patients should receive a second opinion, not only to prevent misdiagnosis but to better understand their unique case so they can be confident in their treatment and recovery.
 Often, patients receive a diagnosis in the later stages.
 Accurate treatment plans can have a significant impact on survival time.

-The Benefits of Another Opinion
+The Benefits of Seeking a Second Opinion

 Patients that receive a mesothelioma diagnosis should consider a second opinion as soon as possible.
 False-positive and false-negative mesothelioma diagnoses may occur, no matter how experienced an oncologist may be.